thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security.md

 ### Strategies

-ThingsBoard MQTT Broker allows to set the authentication strategy by setting the environment variable `SECURITY_MQTT_AUTH_STRATEGY`, which has two possible values:
+TBMQ allows to set the authentication strategy by setting the environment variable `SECURITY_MQTT_AUTH_STRATEGY`, which has two possible values:

 1. **BOTH** (default).
 When both Basic and TLS authentications are enabled, the MQTT Broker will prioritize `Basic` authentication.